 “It was really an opportunity for us to open something together that would be more than just a job.
 I worked for 15 years in restaurants, whereas Yoni is jumping into the restaurant business for the first time.
 It’s the perfect venture for us – we’ve thought of it, made it happen and now we get to work together,” explain the owners.

 Falafel Yoni is located in the heart of Mile-End, a part of town that is very familiar to the owners.
-Yoni lives in the neighborhood, and his sister Sefi is co-owner of Restaurant Lawrence, Boucherie Lawrence and Larry’s.
+Yoni lives in the neighbourhood, and his sister Sefi is co-owner of Restaurant Lawrence, Boucherie Lawrence and Larry’s.
 “We saw an opportunity here and are aiming to take advantage of it.”

 “It’s called Yoni, because although that’s my first name, it’s meant to reflect this idea of opening a falafel counter that’s been in the works for several years.
 Daniel and I also wanted a name that was easy to remember, and Yoni is a traditional Israeli name which holds a strong significance for those who recognize it,” explains co-owner Yoni.

 Falafel Yoni’s concept is to serve falafels with authentic and traditional flavours from the Middle East.
 Born in Israel, Yoni has frequently travelled to this part of the world, returning to Montreal with the inspiration needed to transpose his plan.
 “In Israel, a street kiosk that serves falafels is the equivalent of a hot dog stand in North America.
 We will be reproducing the same quality of falafels found in Tel Aviv’s street food but with a more modern approach.
 So we are expanding the idea what we are selling but keeping our focus on the falafel,” says Yoni.